uwcse440/web-cse440-au17/_assignments/assignment4/index.md

 Due: {{ page.due_project_4a }}

+The goal of this milestone is to post an initial project website as part of the course website.

 We will use your websites to advertise the poster session.
-Although this is in an initial website on which you will get feedback and will be able to update, you should submit a complete and high-quality versions of your website.
+Although this is an initial website on which you will get feedback and will be able to update, you should submit a complete and high-quality version of your website appropriate for advertising the course projects.

 Your website will be served from a subdirectory of this course website.
 It is also link via a thumbnail from the projects page: